elgw/deconwolf/USAGE.md

 It is likely that better results can be obtained by using more advanced models (like the Gibson-Lanni) or by experimentally estimating the PSF based on image data (of beads).
-However, to find a better PSF for a specific microscope and sample it typically quite complicated.
+However, to find a better PSF for a specific microscope is typically quite complicated.

 Richardson-Lucy based methods assume that the image formation can be described as a linear process, something which is only approximate since any interesting sample will both absorb and refract light.
-If there are saturated pixel in the input image, that clearly violates the linearity assumption so please check for that before deconvolution.
+Saturated pixel in the input image clearly violates the linearity assumption so please check for that before deconvolution.

-Saturated pixels, PSF mismatch as well as an excessive number of iterations, among other things, can cause artifacts.
+Saturated pixels, sensor noise, sensor artifacts, PSF mismatches, an excessive number of iterations, ..., can cause artifacts.
 Ideally one should acquire samples also with super resolution, to be in a position to recognize and distinguish interesting features from potential artefacts.